Cranbaerry/A.R.E.S/README.md

 License:

-For other software utalised within the project please refer to the LICENCE folder in our relase binaries and GitHub repos.
+For other software ysed within the project please refer to the LICENCE folder in our release binaries and GitHub repos.

 VRChat avatar SDK is included within our HSB package, this entirely belongs to VRChat and we do not own it.